Make an Appointment

 Autism generally emerges in the first few years of life.
 Signs that may indicate autism include:

-• A lack of use of gestures, such as pointing or showing things
+• Uses fewer gestures, such as pointing or showing things

-• Less interest than is typical in playing games such as patty-cake or imitation games
+• Shows less interest than expected in playing games such as patty-cake or imitation games

 • Lack of or reduced babbling or use of words to communicate

-• Unusual ways of pointing or repetitive movements such as hand flapping, spinning objects, or peering at objects held close to the face
+• Uses gestures or movements that look a bit different, such as hand flapping, spinning objects, or looking closely at objects

 Primary care doctors are encouraged to screen for early signs of autism in toddlers at ages 18 and 24 months.
-Some children with mild autism find ways to compensate for developmental issues; their autism may not become obvious until later in childhood.
+In some cases, when signs are more subtle, autism may not be recognized until later.

 If You Are Concerned About Your Child's Behavior

 Contact your primary care doctor or reach out to us directly.
 An early diagnosis allows us to have the greatest impact on your child’s development.
-Treatments, especially those put in place at a young age, can be highly effective in nurturing your child’s ability to thrive at home, in school, and in social situations.
+Individualized supports and interventions, especially those put in place at a young age, can be highly effective in nurturing your child’s ability to thrive at home, in school, and in social situations.

 Our Locations